soflatechie/Wex.PurchasingPlatform/README.md

 # WEX Purchasing Platform

-A project implementing two requirements from the hiring exercise
+A project implementing two requirements from the exercise

 ## Project artifacts